 Thrive Ministries provides safe places for church leaders and their families to be open and honest about the challenges they face in life and ministry.
-Some of the realities of ministry leadership today includes many pastors, pastors’ spouses and families who are mourning.
-They are mourning the loss of thriving church ministries that have been destroyed, ministry visions that have not been realized, personal lives that have been devastated, emotional, spiritual and physical health that has been impaired, trust that has been broken within their Christian leadership circles…. and the list goes on.
+Some of the realities of ministry leadership today includes pastors, pastors’ spouses and families who are grieving.
+Ministry leaders experience a variety of losses: thriving church ministries that have been damaged by disunity, ministry visions that have not been realized, personal lives that have been negatively impacted, emotional, spiritual and physical health that has been compromised, trust that has been broken within their Christian leadership circles…. and the list goes on.
 Some limp along, isolated from others, relying on God for his healing and comfort in their lives.
 All too many others walk away from the call of God, too wounded or disillusioned to continue in ministry.
-Far too few receive the support and resources they need to totally recover from their experiences and re-enter the race without baggage and stronger from working through and being transformed by God in the midst of their challenges.
+Far too few receive the support and resources they need to totally recover from their experiences and re-enter the race with less baggage and stronger from working through and being transformed by God in the midst of their challenges.

-Cathy has a Bachelor of Science degree in nursing from the University of Ottawa.
-For many years she worked in public health, focusing on health promotion and disease prevention.
-In 2000, after a 20-year career in public health nursing, Cathy felt called into full time ministry as executive director of an evangelical church.
+In 2000, after a 20-year career in public health, Cathy felt called into full time ministry as executive director of an evangelical church.
 Her experience in leadership during a very tumultuous time in that church’s history gave her a real sense of the challenges faced by church and ministry leaders.
 She witnessed and experienced the toll leadership can take emotionally, relationally, spiritually and physically.
-Cathy’s public health background gives her a unique perspective as a person of faith and as a person in ministry.
-She encourages Christian leaders to thrive in all areas of ministry and life through coaching and education.
+She now encourages Christian leaders to thrive in all areas of ministry and life through mentoring and education.
 Some of her specific areas of interest are burnout prevention and healing from life and ministry experiences through formational prayer.
 Cathy holds a BScN from the University of Ottawa and an Executive MA in Strategic Leadership from Southwestern Assemblies of God University, Texas where she focused her research on support systems that reduce pastoral attrition.
 She has completed the Formational Prayer Certificate Program through Ashland Seminary, Ohio.
 During 2009 Cathy worked with PastorCare Clergy Support Network as the National Leadership Development Director.
 She currently serves on the board of Aftermath Foundation – an organization dedicated to providing education about psychopathy and supporting individuals who are victims or relatives of those affected by psychopathy.
 Cathy is married to Brian Cook.
-Brian serves the Lord through 12 step recovery programs and prison ministry.
 They have three adult children, Rob, Ken and Trisha and a beautiful granddaughter Charlie..